segmentio/segment-docs/styleguide.md

 ### Use this not that

-- Don't use characters like ampersand (`&`) -> Use the word "and".
+- Don't use characters like ampersand (`&`) or plus (`+`) -> Use the word "and".
 - Don't use "ie" or "eg", write out "for example".
 - Don't use the word "via".
 Instead use the words "using", "with", or sometimes "through" as appropriate.
 - Setup is one word describing a noun ("your recording studio setup") which we should more properly call "configuration."
 "Set up" is an action, and requires a space.
-- "Login" is a noun, and we should use "credentials", "account", or similar.
-"Log in" is an action and requires a space.
+- "Login" is a noun, and we should use "credentials", "account", or similar instead.
+"Log in" is an action, and requires a space.
 - Replace big words like leverage, utilize, utilizing -> Use "use"

 ## Doc structure